iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e3/construction_equipment.md

-## Syllabus: An Introduction to Construction Equipment

-**Course Objective:** To be familiar with the types, repair and maintenance, and management of construction equipment used in Nepal.

-### Course Content:

 1. **Introduction to Construction Equipment (4 hours)**
     * Types: Graders, loaders, excavators, dozers, road roller, compressor, rock crusher, asphalt equipment
     * Specifications (general)